p3ps1-man/dockertrader-vnc/README.md

 # Metatrader 5 vnc docker image [![](https://img.shields.io/docker/pulls/p3ps1man/dockertrader-vnc)](https://hub.docker.com/r/p3ps1man/dockertrader-vnc)

 This image lets you run headless Metratrader 5 terminal via websockify vnc.
 You can access the terminal via web browser for login, configurations etc. Switch to local scaling for a better preview.
 If you need to restart the terminal just close it it will restart automaticly.
+You can pass your ENV values for resolution etc.

 ![](/screenshots/program.png)